Stephen Bubb

-Sir Stephen John Limrick Bubb JP FRSA (born 5 November 1952) is Director of Charity Futures, and the Acting Director of the Oxford Institute of Charity.
-He was Chief Executive of the UK charity leaders representative body Association of Chief Executives of Voluntary Organisations (ACEVO) from 2000 to 2016.
+Sir Stephen John Limrick Bubb (born 5 November 1952) is the Executive Director of the Gradel Institute of Charity at New College, Oxford.
+He was Chief Executive of the UK charity leaders' representative body, the Association of Chief Executives of Voluntary Organisations (ACEVO) from 2000 to 2016.
 He received a knighthood in 2011 for his services to the voluntary sector.
 From March 2011 to June 2011, Bubb was seconded to the Department of Health, as part of the team leading Andrew Lansley's National Health Service (NHS) "listening exercise".
+He has completed two major national reviews for government: one on choice and competition in the NHS in 2011 and in 2014 he produced a major review with recommendations to government of the abuse of people with learning disabilities following the scandal of Winterbourne View.

 Bubb is regarded as influential within the Labour and Conservative Parties, with his longstanding advocacy of charities replacing public services chiming with both parties' policy of promoting competition and choice in areas such as health care.
 He has described criticisms of competition as belonging in the "last century".

-Background
+Early life and education

 Bubb was born in Gillingham, Kent.
-He read Philosophy, Politics and Economics at Christ Church, Oxford.
+He read Philosophy, Politics and Economics at Christ Church, Oxford between 1972 - 1975.

 Career

 After briefly being a civil servant, Bubb became a Research Officer for the TGWU's Jack Jones in 1976.
 In 1980, he became Negotiations Officer for the National Union of Teachers, before, in 1987, becoming a lead adviser to the Association of Metropolitan Authorities in its pay negotiations.

 In 1995, he became the first Director of Personnel of the National Lottery Charities Board.
 He became the CEO of the Association of Chief Executives of Voluntary Organisations in 2000.

-Bubb was Chairman of the Adventure Capital Fund, which became the Social Investment Board from 2006 to 2016; and Chairman of Futurebuilders England in 2008.
+Bubb was Chairman of the Adventure Capital Fund, which became the Social Investment Board from 2006 to 2016, and Chairman of Futurebuilders England in 2008.

 After stepping down from ACEVO, Bubb founded Charity Futures to investigate challenges to, and provide support for, the third sector for the next generation.

-In 2018, Bubb was appointed the Acting Director of the Oxford Institute of Charity, which is being hosted by New College, Oxford.
-Once funding has been achieved, it will research and study charity, as well as promoting the sustainability of the UK's charity sector.
-It will be the first such research centre for charities in the world.
+In 2018, Bubb was appointed the Acting Director of the Oxford Institute of Charity; this later became the Gradel Institute of Charity, housed at New College, Oxford.
+At the opening of the Institute in September 2023, Bubb became the Executive Director of the Institute, which was established with the aim of publishing research to improve the strategy of governance of charities, and in curating leadership programmes for those working in the charitable sector.